Sex Offenses

 Both federal and Texas prosecutors are extremely serious about sex crimes involving minors.
 You do not need to have ever engaged in any sexual activity with a child to face steep penalties.

-Sex crimes involving minors can occur in a number of forms including:
+Sex crimes involving minors can occur in multiple forms, including:

 • Child Pornography (Texas Penal Code §43.26): Any possession of, distribution of, or promotion of child pornography in any form—including video, images, photo, live performances—is illegal under Texas law.
 The penalties for child pornography depends on the specific activity and material involved.
 For example, distributing child pornography is categorized as a class C misdemeanor, punishable by up to $500 in fines.